avitko001c/DevOps-Challenge/README.md

   roles:
     - httpd

-# This playbook would be used to allow for iptables configs with CentOS6.
-# Currently this role is for EL7 however with minimal tweaking could be used for EL6.
+## Currently this role is for EL7 however with minimal tweaking could be used for EL6.

 RedHat/CentOS 6 Playbook